microsoft/PSRule/docs/commands/PSRule/en-US/Test-PSRuleTarget.md

 One or more paths to search for rule definitions within.

-If this parameter is not specified the current working path will be used, unless the `-Module` parameter is used.

 If the `-Module` parameter is used, rule definitions from the currently working path will not be included by default.

 ```yaml